attilammagyar/ai-cat/README.md

 5. There is undeniably a hype in the industry right now (as of August, 2025).
-   When the music stops and the VC money dries up, several products will go down, others will get heavily "enshittified".
-Developing a reliance on any particular service risks future pain.
+   When the music stops and the VC money dries up, several products will go down, others will get heavily [enshittified](https://en.wikipedia.org/wiki/Enshittification).
+   Developing a reliance on any particular service (see also: [vendor lock-in](https://en.wikipedia.org/wiki/Vendor_lock-in)) risks future pain and disappointment.

 6. AFAIK the legal status of AI generated code is still unclear (as of August, 2025): can you put large chunks of it in open source (e.g. GPL) or